invokemedia/wordpress-starter/README.md

 You will need to add the `nginx-wp.conf` block of code to your sites virtual host file.
 You will need to [update the nginx-wp.conf file](/nginx-wp.conf#L2) with your domain before using it properly.

+## Included Packages

+We include some dev packages by default for testing, formatting, and linting code.
+We also include [wp-cli](https://github.com/wp-cli/wp-cli) which is installed via composer as well.

-This installation also includes a copy of [invokemedia/laravel-helpers](https://github.com/invokemedia/laravel-helpers) which we use to complete some of the missing `array_*` methods in PHP.
+One of the additional packages is [invokemedia/laravel-helpers](https://github.com/invokemedia/laravel-helpers) which we use to complete some of the missing `array_*` methods in PHP.
 These functions help us write more concise code and reduce repeating blocks of code.
-This is expecially important when working with arrays of Post objects.
+This is expecially important when working with arrays of `Post` objects.

 ## Commands